 NAMA seeks to ensure that there is an adequate supply of development land available to private developers in the market.
-Since 2011, NAMA's debtors and receivers have sold sites with the potential to deliver some 86,000 residential units, on which the aforementioned 15,870 homes have been built.
-It should be noted that some of these sites may currently be impeded by one or more constraints relating to commercial viability, infrastructure, or the absence of planning permission.
+Since 2011, NAMA's debtors and receivers have sold sites with the potential to deliver some 97,000 residential units, on which the aforementioned 21,989 homes have been built.
+It should be noted that some of these sites may currently be impeded by one or more constraints relating to commercial viability, infrastructure, or planning.